Agenda-setting theory: Saudi Arabia

-Future research topics (presently understudied)
+Future research topics

 Empowerment-of-masses and decentralizing impact of Internet

 The advent of the Internet and social networks give rise to a variety of opinions concerning agenda-setting effects online.
 Some have claimed that the power of traditional media has been weakened.
 Others think that the agenda-setting process and its role have continued on the Internet, specifically in electronic bulletin boards.
 Popular handles on social media sites such as Twitter can choose what they want their followers to see.
 Users can also choose which accounts they want to follow and news they want to see on any social media platform.
 While some theorize that the rise of social media will bring a downfall to journalists' ability to set the agenda, there is considerable scholarship to counterbalance this form of thinking.

 Traditional media such as newspapers and broadcast television are "vertical media" in which authority, power and influence come from the "top" and flow "down" to the public.
 Nowadays vertical media is undergoing rapid decline with the growing of "horizontal media" – new media enables everyone to become a source of information and influence, which means the media is "distributed horizontally instead of top-down".